vpelss/Sokobond_JS/README.md

 I still use tables, as they work better than pure DIV / CSS on game grids.
 CSS, pthuey!

-This master git is running live at: https://www.emogic.com/Sokobond_JS/
+It is running live at:
+https://www.emogic.com/Sokobond_JS/

 Please do not distribute the original Sokobond game puzzles without the authors consent.
 Please support the game designers by purchasing their software.